TaiHovanky/OMDb-Search-Exam/README.md

 ### Start the application
 - Open a terminal window and navigate to the OMDb-Search-Exam directory.
+- Run the 'npm install' command to install all dependencies.
-Run the 'webpack' command.
+- Run the 'webpack' command.
 - Open another terminal window and navigate to the OMDb-Search-Exam/server directory.
 Run the 'nodemon index.js' command.
 - In your browser, navigate to http://localhost:3000.